learn-co-students/deploy-on-day-1-nyc-web-062518/README.md

     - Note: localbranchname should be add-profile-yourname

 Create a pull request to merge your feature branch
-  - Go to https://github.com/flatiron-school/003.students.flatironschool.com and click on the pull request button
+  - Go to https://github.com/flatiron-school/004.students.flatironschool.com and click on the pull request button
   - This brings you to a screen where the left side is the place you're submitting the request to (flatironschool the master branch)
   - The right side of the screen is the branch and repo you are submitting from.
 So you should select your branch which will take you to the pull request screen.
 Fill in some details and submit the request.
 Note you can @aviflombaum in the comment of your request to automatically let avi know you submitted the pull request.

 ## Profile requirements

 Please collect the following content for your profiles.
 This content doesn't have to be finalized, but you need something.
-You'll be using this content as it evolves for your resume and other profiles online, including the student site.
+You'll be using this content as the project evolves for your resume and other profiles online, including the student site.
 If you have the data in an easy to use / read / copy text file, it makes putting it in different mediums easier.

 - Your Name
 - Github Username